City of Cambridge Multi-Year Accessibility Plan (2024–2028)

 National AccessAbility Week - Life Made Accessible

-National AccessAbility Week is a time when accessibility and inclusion are promoted across communities and workplaces, and a time to celebrate the contributions of Canadian's with disabilities.
+National AccessAbility Week is a time when accessibility and inclusion are promoted across communities and workplaces.
+It is also a time to celebrate the contributions of Canadians with disabilities.
 It is an opportunity to recognize the efforts of Canadians who are actively removing barriers to ensure persons with disabilities have an equal chance to participate in all aspects of Canadian society.

 NAAW Committee